 They implement demographic parity.
 The core metric in both libraries is a comparison of model outputs across protected groups - are the average predictions, positive prediction rates, or error rates similar across groups?
 This is the right question for fraud classification or credit approval.
 For insurance pricing, it is the wrong question.
 UK insurers are explicitly permitted to charge different average premiums to different groups when risk differs.
 A pricing model that achieves demographic parity is not compliant - it is probably mispricing some risks.

 They do not test rating factor inputs.
 Fairlearn’s MetricFrame and AIF360’s ClassificationMetric both take model outputs and ask how those outputs vary by protected characteristic.
 They cannot tell you whether occupation carries ethnicity information, or whether postcode_district is a stronger predictor of the protected characteristic than it is of claim frequency.
-Factor-level proxy detection — the thing EP25/2 requires — is not in either library’s scope.
+Factor-level proxy detection - the thing the Equality Act Section 19 analysis requires - is not in either library’s scope.

 They do not handle exposure weights.
 Insurance portfolios are not rows.
 A single-month policy contributes a twelfth of the exposure of an annual policy on the same risk.
 Both libraries treat every row equally.
 For calibration-by-group or demographic parity computations in insurance, unweighted metrics are wrong.